NateSkiles/MyThai-Code-Summary/readme.md

     def __str__(self):
         return self.dishName
 ```
-Next to get information from the user I used the built-in model forms to display a form to the user which when returned with valid data will create a new object in the database.
+Next, to get information from the user, I used the built-in model forms to display a form to the user.
+Which, when returned with valid data, will create a new object in the database.
 This would be done in the forms.py project file.

 ``` python
 class RestaurantForm(ModelForm):